fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 As mentioned previously, there is no class mechanism like the ones in object-oriented programming languages.
 There are, however, features in JavaScript which make "simulating" object-oriented [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) possible.

-Let's take a quick look at the <i>class syntax</i> that was introduced into JavaScript along with ES6, which substantially simplifies the definition of classes (or class-like things) in JavaScript.
+Let's take a quick look at the <i>class syntax</i> that was introduced into JavaScript with ES6, which substantially simplifies the definition of classes (or class-like things) in JavaScript.

-In the following we have defined a "class" called Person and two Person objects.
+In the following example we define a "class" called Person and two Person objects:

 ```js
 class Person {